SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A: A finetuned model is a generic model that has been "fed" a certain dataset and then edited manually.
 Generic model is the original model.
 It is not trained for anything specific.
 As an example, imagine that generic model is a blank sheet of paper on which you can paint a new picture with colors (dataset) and a stroke of the brush (finetune).
 For this reason, it can be used to train finetuned models.
 Using one generic model, you can train many finetuned models by giving it different datasets.

 Q: What is a dataset?<br>
 A: A dataset is a collection of text files.
 The texts can be anything from fanfiction to science fiction.
 It all depends on the purpose for which the dataset is used.
-For example, if you want to train models for NSFW content, then the dataset will be the appropriate material (18+ stories).
+For example, if you want to train a model for NSFW content (which is biased toward this type of content), then the dataset will be the appropriate material (18+ stories).

 Q: What is finetune?<br>
 A: Finetune is the process by which a model author edits the contents of the dataset used to train the model.
 This may be necessary to fix problems in the model's text output (for example, problems with text formatting).